Russian watch brands are best known for their quality and affordability.

 Founded: 1961 Location: Saint Petersburg Raketa (Ракета) translates to 'Rocket'

-The Russian watch brand produces all of their watches in-house.
+The Russian watch brand produces all of its watches in-house.
 In the Raketa Watch Factory located in Saint Petersburg, Russia.

 Their the more luxurious watch brand on this list.
 Famous for their avant-garde timepieces.